Mobile marketing research: Advantages and possibilities of mobile market research

-Statistical methods in the mobile market research profit from the fact that they do not depend on place or time.
-This means that surveys via mobile phone can be done anywhere and at any time and are therefore much more advantageous compared to surveys via land line phones.
-Considering that a high number of participants of the main target groups can not be reached at home at most hours of the day, the chance to get hold of them by mobile phone is much higher.
+Statistical methods in mobile market research profit from the fact that they do not depend on place or time.
+This means that surveys via mobile phone can be done anywhere and at any time and are therefore much more advantageous compared to surveys via landline phones.
+Considering that a high number of participants of the main target groups cannot be reached at home at most hours of the day, the chance to get hold of them by mobile phone is much higher.

-Especially with regard to people under the age of 25 as well as business people, who are often on the way and cannot get hold of easily, the chances of the mobile market research are promising.
-As most people always carry their mobile phone with them, an immediate transmission of personal impressions of current events, is possible at any time.
+Especially concerning to people under the age of 25 as well as business people, who are often on the way and cannot get hold of easily, the chances of the mobile market research are promising.
+As most people always carry their mobile phones with them, an immediate transmission of personal impressions of current events is possible at any time.
 Thus, the so-called ‘magic moment’ can be captured, which is often very helpful.
 Surveys concerning product placement and efficiency of sales promotion measures at the point of sale turned out to be perfectly realizable this way.
 Looking at the topic “Access possibilities to WAP-Surveys” by mobile phone, as well as at the topic “Getting hold of potential participants”, there are some developments that should be named.
-The trend towards the increasing distribution of web-enabled mobile phones, and the improved representativity that comes along with it, does still continue: from 2007 to 2008, Nielsen Mobile noticed an increase of the mobile internet usage.
+The trend towards the increasing distribution of web-enabled mobile phones, and the improved representativity that comes along with it, does continue from 2007 to 2008, Nielsen Mobile noticed an increase in mobile internet usage.

-With decreasing costs and an improving technology, a further upward tendency can be expected.
-In addition, the mobile internet usage increases with the rapidly developing distribution of smart phones.
-According to IM (Mediawork Initiative), already in 2013 more people will log in with their smart phone, than with a PC.
+With decreasing costs and improving technology, a further upward tendency can be expected.
+In addition, mobile internet usage increases with the rapidly developing distribution of smartphones.
+According to IM (Mediawork Initiative), already in 2013 more people will log in with their smartphones, than with a PC.
 Mobile statistics show a high and very fast response rate.
-As a result of the independency from time and place, answers can be submitted immediately.
-This also means that results can almost be transmitted in real time.
+As a result of the independence from time and place, answers can be submitted immediately.
+This also means that results can almost be transmitted in real-time.
 A study from Globalpark shows that approximately 35% of the participants answered a mobile survey within 2 hours.
-Through the novelty of the form of survey and its playful design, mobile research has a motivating effect on the participants.
+Through the novelty of the form of the survey and its playful design, mobile research has a motivating effect on the participants.
 This applies especially to young, technologically interested male persons. iPhone users are also considered to be very communicative.
 As the devices are easy to handle, the users are more likely and more motivated to take part in surveys.
-A study examining how to best reach mobile respondents published in the Journal Social Science Computer Review underlines the importance of social factors.
+A study examining how to best reach mobile respondents published in the Journal of Social Science Computer Review underlines the importance of social factors.
 Especially their subjective belief of how they are seen by significant others, or their intention of how they would like to be seen by significant others seem to play a major role in their mobile phone behavior.